Introduction

 Reward Triggers in Gaming

-- •Leveling up and gaining new abilities
+- •Leveling and learning new skills

 - •Winning battles and competitive matches